 We request age and gender simply as a way of providing relevant guidelines on your results sheet.
 These are generally found in brackets, next to your actual results.
 This allows you to compare your results against a broad-spectrum average.
 Change your age and gender on an InBody device, your measurements will not change – only the guidelines will change.

-Here is a brilliant tip to test the precision of other BIA devices.
+Here is a brilliant tip to test the precision of generic BIA devices.

 If you change your age and/or gender, your measurement should not change.
 If it does, it shows the device is using age and gender with prediction equations, not actually producing an individual assessment.

 In other brands, age and gender is required and will produce results based on assumptions.
 This will substantially affect the outcome of the scan.
 Age and gender should not be required in order to produce a precise scan.
 Other devices may also ask for ethnicity and body types.
 Which again, should not be required in order to produce a precise scan.
 Claims are often made that inputting age and gender makes the scan more accurate however, this is incorrect.

 For example, if you were to scan a 12 year old child, then 1 week later scan them again.
 Even though the child is growing quickly little would have changed in that one week.
 However, if in that week they turned 13, other devices will assume they are one year older, but in fact they are only one week older.
 Therefore, results cannot and should not be relied on.
 InBody’s standalone, patented technology ensures unsurpassed precision.

 We put the InBody 770 to the test.

 A brilliant demonstration of the precision in an InBody Scan, in real time.

 Is your Body Composition Scanner cheating on you?